CooperASC/cooperasc.github.com/_posts/notes/2012-11-28-board-chair-casey.md

 - Lawrence says that Casey shouldn't frame this like a battle.
 This administration is very open and anyone can make an appointment to talk to the president.
 - Casey says it's not that easy.
 Just because a channel of communication exists doesn't mean it's safe or effective for an untenured faculty member to walk into the president's office and tell them they disagree.
 - Mark says he will listen to anyone's ideas, and that good ideas can come from anywhere.
-- Che reads from [the charter](http://library.cooper.edu/archive/charter/cu_charter_1.html) about a yet to be realized structure called the "Associate of Cooper Union
+- Che reads from [the charter](http://library.cooper.edu/archive/charter/cu_charter_1.html) about a yet to be realized structure called the "Associates of Cooper Union".
 - Mark says he is unfamiliar with this and it sounds interesting, and maybe the Alumni Association is something like it, or the President's Council, which is currently not very active.
 - Casey says that it's frustrating to have to scour old documents for angles in which we can have representation.
 Why do all decisions lie with the Board of Trustees?
 - Casey says that we need better accountability, transparency, and decision-making structures because the board has said they've been aware of financial problems [since the 1970's](http://cooper.edu/sites/default/files/uploads/assets/site/files/Financial-Narrative_2011.pdf) but people here didn't realize this was a problem or have a way to contribute to the strategy, let alone disagree with the strategies that have landed us here.